reliv/zf-config-factories/README.md

 Zend Framework Config Factories
 ======
-When practicting dependency injection in ZF2:* Factory classes are tedious.
-* Factory closures have performance issues.
+Factory classes are tedious, Factory closures have performance issues.
 Try this module to use factories config arrays instead.

 Example of constructor injection with the service name being the same as its class name:
 ```php